Problem: Content marketing

 approach – are not hard to come by:

-them with content marketing (
+them with content marketing (Custom Content Council)

-their leads (
+their leads (Hubspot)

 Visual content marketing tactics such as video, imagery and infographics have a big role to play here too.